alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 </video>
 </div>

-As I've become more fluent in spreadsheets, I've started using them in ways besides.
+As I've become more fluent in spreadsheets, I've started using them in more complex ways.
 For example, if the clues for a puzzle include enumeration, I'll quickly add
 `=LEN(REGEXREPLACE(A1, "[^A-Za-z]", ""))` next to each answer column, to make it easier to verify our words are matching the given lengths.
 If you find you use a formula often, you can use [named functions](https://support.google.com/docs/answer/12504534?hl=en) to save them and import them elsewhere.
 (Although I confess I always forget to set this up.)